JorjaFox/website/_posts-old-blog/2016-06-16-csi-still-watched.md

     - csi
 ---

-<em>CSI</em> may be off the air for a year, but it's still the most popular show in the world.
+_CSI_ may be off the air for a year, but it's still the most popular show in the world.

-At the <a href="http://www.tvfestival.com/">Monte-Carlo TV Festival</a>, <em>CSI</em> was named the most watched drama series in the world for the sixth time.
+At the <a href="http://www.tvfestival.com/">Monte-Carlo TV Festival</a>, _CSI_ was named the most watched drama series in the world for the sixth time.
 This is far and beyond any other TV show.
 Second place?
-It's a tie between <em>CSI: Miami</em> and <em>NCIS</em>, both of which have won twice.
+It's a tie between _CSI: Miami_ and _NCIS_, both of which have won twice.

 Twice versus six times.